mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/gnome.md

 ### Forest gnome

-**Forest gnomes** are arboreal people with a connection to the plants, animals, and spirits of the natural world.
-This magical bond even grants them a limited means of communication with Tiny beasts.
+**Forest gnomes** possess a connection to the plants, animals, and spirits of the natural world.
+This magical bond even grants them a limited means of communication with some beasts.

 #### Distribution